 The projection for erectile dysfunction is alarming, to say the least.
-It is said that in 2025, at least 320 million men will suffer from the condition, a considerable leap from the 150 million men with erectile dysfunction in 1995.
+In 2025, at least 320 million men will suffer from the condition, a considerable leap from the 150 million men with erectile dysfunction in 1995.
 This is why there’s been a continuous pursuit of conventional and alternative treatments to help address the problem before it becomes as prominent as cancer, cardiovascular disease, or diabetes.

-Stinging nettle and erectile dysfunction have been linked for many years now because it is believed to help promote overall prostate health, which includes preventing the occurrence of erectile dysfunction (1).
+Stinging nettle and erectile dysfunction have been linked for many years because it is believed to help promote overall prostate health, including preventing erectile dysfunction (1).

 What Is Stinging Nettle?

-Stinging nettle (Urtica dioica) traces back its history as herbal medicine as far back as ancient Egypt when it was used to treat lower back pain and arthritis.
+Stinging nettle (Urtica dioica) traces its history as herbal medicine as far back as ancient Egypt, when it was used to treat lower back pain and arthritis.

-It was also used by Roman soldiers to keep them warm during the war because rubbing the Nettle leaves on the skin leaves a temporary burning sensation that could provide that warmth.
+Roman soldiers also used it to keep them warm during the war because rubbing the Nettle leaves on the skin leaves a temporary burning sensation that could provide that warmth.